Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 Different versions of the claim suggest that they were FBI agents or members of the anti-fascist anti-Fa movement.

-Earlier today, the Capitol was under siege by people who can only be described as antithetical to the MAGA movement, Laura Ingraham said on her Fox News show on the night of January 6, referring to the slogan Make America Great Again from Trump.
+Earlier today, the Capitol was under siege by people who can only be described as antithetical to the MAGA movement, Laura Ingraham said on her Fox News show on the night of January 6, referring to the slogan Trumps Make America Great Again.
 They probably weren’t all Trump supporters, and there are reports that antifa supporters may have been scattered throughout the crowd.

 The next day, Ingraham acknowledged the inaccuracy when she tweeted a link to a story debunking the claim.